fatzchang/hypera/README.md

-Hypera
+# Hypera
-===

 ## Description
 Hypera is a m3u8 stream video downloader, based on ffmpeg.

-It can cooperate with Hypera Detector chrome extension to fetch the downloadable stream videos in web page.
+You can use Hypera with [Hypera Detector](https://www.google.com) chrome extension to capture the stream videos that is downloadable in currently opened web page.

 ## How to
 ### Build app